AMReX-Combustion/PeleC/Docs/sphinx/Testing.rst

 Building the Tests
 ~~~~~~~~~~~~~~~~~~

 Once the user has performed the CMake configure step, the ``make`` command will build every executable required for each test.
 In this step, it is highly beneficial for the user to use the ``-j`` option for ``make`` to build source files in parallel.
-It is also beneficial if the user has access to the Ninja build system with Fortran support which is described in the section on building PeleC.
+It is also beneficial if the user has access to the Ninja build system which is described in the section on building PeleC.

 Running the Tests
 ~~~~~~~~~~~~~~~~~